OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/08-using-a-servo.md

 // simple circuit with both the small and regular servo attached - when one button is pressed, they both turn to one direction, when the other button is pressed, they both turn to the other direction

+For the circuit, we will need a small servo motor(MicroServo DXW90) and a standard servo motor(Futaba S3003).
+In addition, we will need two push buttons, each with their own debounce circuits setup on a breadboard.
+When one button is pressed, both servos will turn to one direction; when the other button is pressed, they both turn to the other direction.

 ### Hooking Up the Components

 // wiring the servos: vcc, gnd, and a separate signal wire for each servo
 // wiring the two push-button switches: can reuse the wiring push button text from previous articles

+First we will connect the two push buttons with their seperate debounce circuits same as previous tutorials.
+We will connect the first debounce ciruit to pin 2 for increasing the servo angle and the other debounce circuit to pin 3 for decreasing the servo angle.
+Don't forget to connect the 5V and ground of the both debounce circuit.

+Next we will connect the servo motors.
+The small servo has 3 wires: connect the black wire to GND, the red wire to 5V, and the orange (signal) wire to pin 9.
+Don't worry if the servo rotates a bit when you power it on.

+The standard servo also has 3 wires: connect the black wire to GND, the red wire to 5V, and the white (signal) wire to pin 10.
+The Arduino Sketch will set the servo motors at 90 degree initially.
+After flashing the arduino sketch and wait until the servos settle on their initial position, attach your favourite servo horn on each servo at 90 degrees.

 ## Writing the Code